harnesslabs/arbiter/README.md

 The Arbiter workspace has five crates:
 - `arbiter`: The bin that exposes a command line interface for forking and binding contracts.
-- `arbiter-core`: A lib containing the core logic for the Arbiter framework, including the `ArbiterMiddleware` discussed before, and the `Environment`, our sandbox.
+- `arbiter-ethereum`: A lib containing the core logic for the Arbiter framework, including the `ArbiterMiddleware` discussed before, and the `Environment`, our sandbox.
 - `arbiter-engine`: A lib that provides abstractions for building simulations, agents, and behaviors.
 - `arbiter-macros`: A lib crate that contains the macros used to simplify development with Arbiter.
 - `arbiter-bindings`: A lib crate containing bindings for utility smart contracts used for testing and development.